Adamaya/jenkins_dynamic_cluster/README.md

 Set the Credentials as follows:

 Set any name and enter the Docker Host URL of the remote Cluster along with the Port number you have set while configuring the Docker.
-In my case, I have set the IP of my Localhost itself.

 ![configure cloud nodes](/readme_images/configcloud.JPG)